Goal-Directed Perfusion DO2i Calculator

 Use institution-specific pediatric protocols and bedside monitoring for final flow management.

-What is DO₂i in cardiopulmonary bypass?
+What is DO2i during CPB?

-How is required pump flow calculated?
+How is DO2i calculated?